-Yes, there is the concern of the diet not being nutritionally 'balanced', yet most homemade diets are far better than most kibble from a health point of view, even if they are not 100% balanced.
+There is the concern of the diet not being nutritionally 'balanced', yet most homemade diets are far better than most kibble from a health point of view, even if they are not 100% balanced.

-If you varying your dog's food, feeding some kibble as well, then you do not need to worry about making it 100% balanced.
-IF you are solely feeding a homemade diet, then it does need to be nutritionally balanced.
+If you vary your dog or cat's food, feeding some commercial foods as well, then you do not need to worry about making it 100% balanced.
+If you are solely feeding a homemade diet, then it does need to be nutritionally balanced.

-A good website to give you a 100% balanced pet food diet can be found at: https://www.balance.it
+A good website to give you a 100% balanced pet food diet can be found at www.balance.it